 Match 3.
 Pedro Plantain VS the evil Silver Potato

-Declared an Amazon street fight it’s an anything goes battle between Pedro and evil Silver Potato.
-During the match Dr. Cube brings out the reanimated corpse of Pedro’s brother Pablo to add to the chaos.
-Powa Ranjuru jumps into the ring to lend a hand and immobilizes the corpse of Pablo with fairy dust while helping Pedro to pin evil Silver Potato and wining the match.
+Declared an Amazon street fight it’s an anything-goes battle between Pedro and evil Silver Potato.
+During the match, Dr. Cube brings out the reanimated corpse of Pedro’s brother Pablo to add to the chaos.
+Powa Ranjuru jumps into the ring to lend a hand and immobilizes the corpse of Pablo with fairy dust while helping Pedro to pin evil Silver Potato and winning the match.
 Pedro couldn’t bring himself to dismember the reanimated corpse of his brother.

 Match 4.
 Dusto Bunny VS Super Wrong